mnr/writing-wip/Do-Ye0n_lives_on.md

 Nobody sleeps on the streets, but if Do-Ye0n wasn't assigned to this apartment, he could choose where he slept.
 He could choose what he smelled, instead of the odor of chlorine and urine from the cassette toilet.
 He could choose his neighbors, instead of the screaming and thumping of the genetic cesspool collective living on the other side of the shared wall.
 He could have his freedom.

 But he doesn't.
-And he's stuck here with just enough internet for what is required of him.
+He could have made better choices at his last job.
+Maybe he shouldn't have used a debug tool on those self-driving cars.
+Maybe he shouldn't have driven them off the road.
+Maybe he killed the drivers.
+None of it was proven.
+But things didn't go his way and he's stuck here with just enough internet for what is required of him.
 Not enough for entertainment; only enough to look for work, pay bills, order food.
 Until he figures out better employment, he's living here.

 He needs to urinate.
 He climbs out of the bed and takes two steps to the bathroom door.
 He slides it to the side and considers the sink, toilet, mirror and hand shower.
 He sits because there isn't room to stand.
 From his throne, he reaches for the shower head; it doubles as a bidet.
 Standing, he looks in the mirror.

 The mirror tells him about him.
-Numbers scroll down the left side; blood pressure, possible diabetes, cancer screening, heart attack, addictions, pregnancy (omitted because he's not and never will be).
+Numbers scroll down the left side; blood pressure, possible diabetes, cancer screening, heart attack, addictions, pregnancy (omitted from display: he doesn't have a uterus).
 The mirror scans him for melanoma, wounds, and visible signs of stress.
 It checks his eyesight and retinas for glaucoma or cataracts.
 Preventative healthcare is cheaper than treatment and everyone in level one housing has a mirror feeding health data to a central diagnostic.
 No choice about it.
 Privacy is forfeit.

 Do-Ye0n shakes himself, steps out and closes the door.
 By default, he is now facing the food storage unit (refrigerator, FSU, or "green room" because of the green refrigerant gel).
 Do-Ye0n reaches into the FSU and pulls out a breakfast provided to level one housing.
 It's a kind of oatmeal with a packet of banana.
 Do-Ye0n knows this because it's printed on the package.
 Without the label it would be difficult to identify.
 He puts it in the food processor and turns back to the refrigerator to find coffee.